Young man asking grandfather to cosign a personal loan and reviewing budget

 You’ve done the hard work to make sure you can afford the loan if it comes down to it—and it’s wise to do the same for the borrower as well.
 A good place to start is by asking them why they need the loan.
 If it’s to make ends meet because they’re living paycheck to paycheck, that could signal problems ahead in repaying the loan.
 But if they can afford the payment but have a low credit score due to a recent messy divorce or other hardship, you might decide there’s a good chance they’ll repay the loan.

 The person you’re co-signing for should be comfortable about sharing their finances with you, since they’re basically asking you to do the same for them.
-Have them show you their monthly budget or help them make one.
+Have them show you their monthly budget or help them make a budget.
 Create a plan for how they’ll ensure they’re able to repay the loan, to the best of their ability.
 If their hours are reduced at work, for instance, how will they make up that cash shortfall?

 Clarify the fine print in the loan agreement